top of page

 Frequently Asked Questions

 1. Do you take insurance?
-Yes, please visit my secure page to verify your insurance coverage.
-If I do not accept your insurance, your out-of-network benefits may allow you to be eligible for reimbursement for each session.
-I will provide you with the necessary paperwork to submit claims to your insurance company for reimbursement.
-You will be required to pay for therapy at the time of the appointment and then get reimbursed by your insurance provider.
+Yes!
+Please visit my secure page to verify your insurance coverage.
+Even if I do not currrently work directly with your insurance company, in many cases your out-of-network benefits may allow you to be eligible for reimbursement for each session.
+I am happy to provide you with the necessary paperwork to submit claims to your insurance company for reimbursement.
+In this case, payment is required at the time of service and you will be reimbursed by your insurance provider.

-2. What if I want counseling without your dog present?
-Of course, if you would prefer counseling without AAT, that works as well.
+2. What if I want counseling without AAT?
+Of course, if you would prefer counseling without Fusilli present, that works as well.

 3. How would you describe your style of counseling?
 My goal is to help you better know, understand, and care for yourself in a meaningful and sustainable way.
 Whether you are looking for short-term support around a specific challenge or deeper exploration of long-standing patterns, I will work collaboratively with you to find approaches that best meet your needs.

-4. I am allergic to dogs, is your office cleaned regularly?
-The office is cleaned on a regular basis however I cannot guarantee that it will be without allergens.
+5. I am allergic to dogs, is your office cleaned regularly?
+Absolutely - the office is cleaned on a regular basis however I cannot guarantee that it will be without allergens as every individual's sensitivities are different.

 2 Madison Avenue